 — Steve (@Steveonomics) August 22, 2017

 We do not choose financial independence because we are lazy or entitled.
-Some of us do in fact hate our jobs (I am one of them), but many of jobs they enjoy… just not as much as the freedom on FI.
+Some of us do in fact hate our jobs; I am one of them.
+Plenty of us work jobs we enjoy… just not as much as the freedom on FI.

 Choosing financial independence its much more than not wanting to work.
 Financial independence removes monetary needs from decision makings and allows us to focus on happiness.